India A vs South Africa Dream11 Team Prediction & Tips

-Dream11 Team India A vs South Africa A 4th Unofficial ODI 2019 – Cricket Prediction Tips For Today’s ODI Match IND-A vs SA-A at Greenfield International Stadium, Thiruvananthapuram: In the first three of the five-match unofficial ODI series, the India A team dominated their South African counterparts and gained an unassailable lead of 3-0.
-With some fresh faces in the squad for the last two games, the home team would look extend their dominance to one more match when they take the field for the fourth unofficial ODI against South Africa A at the Greenfeld International Stadium in Thiruvananthapuram, on Wednesday.
+Team India A vs South Africa A 5th Unofficial ODI 2019 – Cricket Prediction Tips For Today’s ODI Match IND-A vs SA-A at Greenfield International Stadium, Thiruvananthapuram:

-Shikhar Dhawan would grab the eyeballs after replacing an injured Vijay Shankar in the squad.
-He has been out of form since returning from his injury suffered during the World Cup, earlier this year.
-It would be important for him to score some runs and get back to his usual best ahead of the Twenty-20 International series against South Africa.

-Shubman Gill, too, would be hoping for some runs after failing miserably in the first two games.
-Local boy Sanju Samson has replaced Ishan Kishan as the wicket-keeper for the last two matches and it would be hard for him to fill in his boots after the latter left as the tournament’s highest scorer.
-However, the 24-year-old would be hoping to put some good display and grab the attention of the selectors.
-Also, Shreyas Iyer would be leading India A for the remaining part of the series after taking over the reins of captaincy from Manish Pandey.
+For the hosts, they have hardly put a foot wrong in the ongoing bilateral series.
+It was their spinners and the middle-order that fired and that meant India A dominate.
+The Proteas would feel this is their last chance to save the blushes.
+Shikhar Dhawan and Shreyas Iyer would like to get among the runs knowing that they would be a part of the limited-overs set up for India.

 TOSS – The toss between India A and South Africa A will take place at 8:30 AM (IST)!